-We have applied to have the Class A ordinary shares listed on the New York Stock Exchange ("NYSE") under the symbol "RSKD."
+We intend to apply to have the Class A ordinary shares listed on the under the symbol "

 We are both an "emerging growth company" and a "foreign private issuer" as defined under the U.S. federal securities laws and, as such, may elect to comply with certain reduced public company reporting requirements for future filings.
 Investing in our Class A ordinary shares involves risks and uncertainties.
 See "Summary-Implications of Being an Emerging Growth Company and a Foreign Private Issuer."